 He would look more realistic if you could find a less round pumpkin for his head, or place the pumpkin on its side.
 The girls were very pleased and want to cuddle him.

 I actually liked the white enamel spray on its own.
 It looked really shiny.

 The glitter layer gives it a really snowy feel.

 We left the pumpkins overnight to dry.
-Today I got together the other materials.

 I was going to make googly eyes using bottle caps and plastic pots but they were a bit large.
 I wanted this to be a really easy project so I used the biggest googly eyes I could find.